astriaorg/astria/specs/conductor.md

 The Astria conductor connects the shared sequencer and DA layers to the execution layer.
 When a block is received from the sequencer layer or DA layer, the conductor filters out the transactions that are relevant to the rollup's namespace and pushes it to the execution layer.

-There are two ways for a block to be received:
+Blocks can be received via either:

- - via the gossip network from the shared sequencer
+ - The gossip network from the shared sequencer
- - via the data availability layer, requested on a predefined interval
+ - The data availability layer, requested on a predefined interval

 In the first case, the block is filtered and pushed to the execution layer, executed, and added to the blockchain.
 Brand new blocks are marked as head and all previous blocks are marked as a soft commitment.
 In general, the marking of blocks as safe will happen one block at a time as new blocks arrive.
 The block is not finalized until it's received from the data availability layer.